 The Thailand Ministry of Agriculture and Cooperatives (MoAC) received its first C-212-400 of two aircraft ordered in May 2011.
 The second aircraft is scheduled for delivery in 2012.

 The first of the three C-212-400 aircraft ordered by the Vietnam Marine Police was delivered in August 2011.
-Deliveries are expected to be completed in 2012.
+Deliveries were completed by January 2013.

 The 400 series also has a global positioning receiver incorporated in the flight management system.
 The communications suite includes a Rockwell Collins VHF radio, an air traffic control transponder and an internal communications system.

 The C-212 400 series is equipped with a Rockwell Collins weather radar.

 Machine guns or rocket pods can be mounted on hardpoints on the port and starboard sides of the fuselage that are each rated to carry a maximum load of 250kg.

 The 400 series aircraft are fitted with a new version of the TPE-331 turboprop engine which maintains the take-off power under high-altitude and high-temperature climatic conditions.
 The two Honeywell TPE-331-12JR engines each provide a take-off power of 925shp (690kW).
 The Dowty Rotol R.3414-82 propellers are 110in in diameter, four-blade constant speed, fully feathering and reversible pitch.
 Four integral wing tanks carry 1,600kg of fuel.

 The single pressure refuelling point located under the leading edge of the starboard wing in the 300 Series aircraft has been repositioned to the starboard main wheel fairing in the Series 400 to provide easier on-ground operations.